iiab/iiab/roles/calibre-web/README.rst

 Calibre-Web server provides a clean interface for browsing, reading and downloading e-books using an existing Calibre database.
-This Ansible role installs Calibre-Web in Internet-in-a-Box (we'll call it "calibre-web" from here on down, noting that calibreweb_* variables do not include the dash!)
+This Ansible role installs Calibre-Web in Internet-in-a-Box (we'll call it 'calibre-web' from here on down, noting that calibreweb_* variables do not include the dash, per Ansible recommendations.)

 Access
 ------

-After installation you can access calibre-web at `http://box:8083` or `http://box/calibre-web` (in future we may consider `http://box/books`).
-You can log in with administrative account:
+After installation you can access calibre-web at http://box/calibre-web (in future we may consider http://box/books).
+Log in with administrative account:

   Username: Admin

   Password: changeme

 If the default configuration is not found, calibre-web server creates a new settings file with calibre-web's own default administrative account:

   Username: admin

   Password: admin123

 Backend
 -------